A-Plus: New Pier at Frankfurt Airport

 High travel comfort

 Pier A-Plus features five Lufthansa lounges: one First Class, two Senator and two Business lounges where guests can take a break, work or get refreshed.
 These facilities expand Lufthansa’s total lounge space at FRA by almost 50 percent to more than 14,000 square meters.
 Other details in the pier enhance the comfort of passengers: The moving walkways are longer and broader in order to shorten walking distances and to pass other guests who are not in a hurry.
 Furthermore, the generous waiting areas have seats with integrated power outlets and USB ports for electronic devices.
-Learn more about the Lufthansa lounges.

 Facts & Figures